 Children who are frequently yelled at develop a sense of low self-esteem and suffer from a lack of confidence.
 They believe themselves inadequate at performing various activities, and as a result, are more likely to have low self-esteem and suffer from depression well into adulthood (3).

 Yelling causes stress in children and impacts their physical health.
 In some cases, yelling could cause long-term health problems.
 Some children may experience arthritis, back and neck problems, severe headaches, etc. These symptoms may carry into adulthood, making life difficult for them (4).

 What To Do After Yelling At Your Child?

 If you are unsure of what to do after yelling at your children, try the following three steps:

-This is one of the most challenging things to do.
+Follow the techniques: Stop.
+Release and Act.
 Your feelings are all over the place, and you probably have a crying child.
 Go to another room, if possible.
 Close your eyes and take deep breaths.
 You can even take up a calming activity that helps your mind relax, such as knitting or embroidery.